-At the construction site of Perth’s Forrestfield-Airport Link, on of the project developed by Webuild Group in the country, there were more than 3,000 direct and indirect employees inducted over the duration of the project.
-In terms of salaried staff EEO, there were 25 nationalities.
+At the construction site of Perth’s Forrestfield-Airport Link, on of the project being developed by Webuild Group in the country, there are more than 3,000 direct and indirect employees inducted over the duration of the project.
+In terms of salaried staff EEO, there are 25 nationalities.

-There was also a higher number of women working in the areas of Administration, Finance and Controls, Environment and Sustainability and Quality.
+There is also a higher number of women working in the areas of Administration, Finance and Controls, Environment and Sustainability and Quality.

 Lane Construction Corporation